Rod Blagojevich

+To date, Blagojevich is the only Illinois governor to be successfully impeached and removed from office.

 Early life

-Rod Blagojevich was born in Chicago, Illinois, the second of two children.
-His parents were Serbian immigrants from Yugoslavia.
-His father, Rade B. Blagojevich, was an immigrant steel plant laborer from a village near Kragujevac, Serbia.
-His mother, Mila, was a Bosnian Serb, whose family was originally from Gacko, Bosnia and Herzegovina.
+Rod Blagojevich was born in Chicago, Illinois, the second of two sons of Serb immigrants from FPR Yugoslavia.
+His father, Rade B. Blagojevich, was an immigrant steel plant laborer from a village near Kragujevac, PR Serbia.
+His mother, Mila, was a Herzegovinian Serb whose family was originally from Gacko, PR Bosnia and Herzegovina.
 His parents moved to Chicago in 1947.
-Blagojevich has a brother, Rob, who worked as a fund-raiser for Blagojevich in his later political career.
+He grew up on the Northwest Side of Chicago.
+Blagojevich's older brother Rob worked as a fund-raiser for Blagojevich in his later political career.
 Blagojevich spent much of his childhood working odd jobs to help the family pay its bills.
-He was a shoeshiner and pizza delivery boy before working at a meat packing plant.
+He was a shoeshiner and pizza delivery boy before working at a meatpacking plant.
 In order to afford university costs, Blagojevich worked for the Trans-Alaska Pipeline System as a dishwasher.

 Blagojevich does not have a middle name, but uses the initial "R" in honor of his deceased father.
-His nickname in the family was "Milorad," which some have mistakenly thought to be his name at birth.
+His nickname in the family was "Milorad", which some have mistakenly thought to be his name at birth.

 Blagojevich graduated from Chicago's Foreman High School after transferring from Lane Technical High School.
 He played basketball in high school, and participated in two fights after training as a Golden Gloves boxer.
 After graduation, he enrolled at the University of Tampa.
 After two years, he transferred to Northwestern University in suburban Evanston, where he graduated in 1979 with a B.A. in history.
 He earned his J.D. from the Pepperdine University School of Law in 1983.
 He later said of the experience: "I went to law school at a place called Pepperdine in Malibu, California, overlooking the Pacific Ocean — a lot of surfing and movie stars and all the rest.
 I barely knew where that law library was."

+Personal life

 Blagojevich is married to Patricia Mell, the daughter of former Chicago alderman Richard Mell.
+He is a Serbian Orthodox Christian.

 Blagojevich voted for Ronald Reagan in 1980 and voted for his re-election in 1984.